WSDA Certified Organic Heritage Turkeys

 Rich, juicy and full-flavored, our Certified Organic Narragansett Heritage Breed Turkeys are sure to be the star of your holiday table.
 Just like the birds that graced your grandparents' tables (and great grandparents and great, great grandparents...), our heritage breed turkeys are untouched by modern feats of food engineering.
 They're also raised the old fashioned way - with plenty of sunshine and room to roam.
 This natural lifestyle comes with lots of benefits.
 Exercise makes for darker breast meat, which equates to a deeper flavor throughout.
 And since they take about 50% longer to grow to half the size of a conventional, factory raised turkey, they have time to develop a layer of fat beneath the skin, which imparts even more flavor and keeps the bird moist while cooking.
 By purchasing heritage breed turkeys, you're not only getting a supremely flavorful centerpiece for your holiday dinner, your supporting the effort to bring back breeds of yesteryear that are, sadly, vanishing.
 So if you're looking for a taste of Old America and a rustic dining experience to share with friends and family, place your deposit today by clicking here.

-- Frozen: These will be butchered and frozen in early November and available for pick up both at our affiliated Bellevue office and at the ranch.
-Delivery to Belleuve is contingent upon weather and Snoqualmie Pass driving conditions but we typically make the trip over the first Monday after the first Saturday in which we butcher.
+- Frozen: These will be butchered and frozen in early November and available for pick up both at our affiliated Bellevue office and at our ranch.
+Delivery to Belleuve is contingent upon weather and Snoqualmie Pass driving conditions but we typically make the trip over about 10 days prior to Thanksgiving.

-- Fresh: We'll have a 2nd butchering on Monday prior to Thanksgiving for those who wish to have a fresh/never frozen turkey.
-These can be picked up from our ranch Monday noonish for the best selection, or all day Tuesday or Wednesday prior to Thanksgiving. *Fresh turkeys are available for pick up at ranch ONLY.
+- Fresh: We'll have a 2nd butchering on the Monday prior to Thanksgiving for those who wish to have a fresh/never frozen turkey.
+These can be picked up from our ranch Tuesday or Wednesday from 8 a.m. onward. *Fresh turkeys are available for pick up at ranch ONLY.